meltwater/awsudo/README.md

 #### Node

-awsudo can also be installed for use by specific Node.js projects (i.e. as part of a CI/CD build process), by adding it as a dependency like any other:
+awsudo can also be installed for use by specific Node.js projects (i.e. as part of a CI/CD build process) by adding it as a dependency like any other:

 ```bash
 npm install --save-dev awsudo
 ```

-From there, npm will place it in the execution PATH for any scripts defined in it package.json that it runs (e.g. start, test).
+npm will place it in the execution PATH for any scripts defined in it package.json that it runs (e.g. start, test).

 #### Docker